mrbinky3000/mrb3k-react-webpack-boilerplate/README.md

 ## Getting Started
+Here's how to use this SPA boiler plate for your next project.
+First, answer this question, are you going to use github as a repo for your code?

+### Using Github as a Repo for YOUR project
-- make your own blank repo on github.
-Do not add Readme, .gitignore or liscence files to avoid conflicts
+- Make your own blank repo on Github via https://github.com/new and DO NOT add Readme, .gitignore or license files to avoid conflicts
 - clone this repository to your local machine
+- change the name of the folder from `mrb3k-react-webpack-boilerplate` to YOUR github project name.
-- cd to that directory in a terminal
+- in a terminal, cd to the directory you just renamed
 - use git to remove my repository as the remote destination https://help.github.com/articles/removing-a-remote/
 - use git to add your repo as the new remote https://help.github.com/articles/adding-a-remote/
-- git add .
+- `git add -A`
-- git commit -m "boiler plate initialized"
+- `git commit -m "boiler plate initialized"`
-- git push origin master
+- `git push origin master`
-- npm install
+- `npm install`
 Take it from there.

+### Not Using a Repo?
+- Copy this repo to your computer.
+- `npm install`
+Start workin'

 ## ES6 Ready
 Uses [Babel](https://babeljs.io/) to polyfill tomorrow's ES6 features for use in today's browsers.
 Configure in .babelrc